Last Revised: 28 April 2017

 - The Financial Officer is ex officio a member of the Executive Committee and remains a member for two years following retirement from office.

 - The Financial Officer is the Society's designated delegate to the annual meeting of the American Council of Learned Societies.
+If the Financial Officer is unable to attend, he or she may designate another member of the Executive Committee or member of the Society to attend in his or her place.

-E. The Executive Committee
+F. The Executive Committee

 - The Executive Committee has primary responsibility for its own composition, subject to conditions set forth in the Society's bylaws.